 - Now, open index.html and just before the closing </body> tag create a link to classmates.html as shown below.

 Classmates.html is the file that you are linking to, by My Classmates is the text that will actually be visible in the browser. </a> defines the end of the link.
 You can think of <a href= as sort of the pointer.
 In case you are wondering, href stands for 'hypertext reference.'

 Linking to a file in another folder works just as you would expect.
 If classmates.html were inside of a folder called work, the link would read

 <a href="work/classmates.html">My Classmates </a>

 As we mentioned in a previous chapter, Brackets will do most of the work for you if you exercised the "Open Folder" option (available from File menu).
+You may have noticed that classmates.html appeared automatically as you were typing out the link.
 Just below is a video of that process.

 Add a title to your link